kylerobots/ground-texture-sim/README.md

 | trajectory        | Yes       | *N/A*         | The name of the file to read the list of poses.
 Each line in the file should be of the form: `x, y, yaw` |
 | camera_properties | Partial   | *See notes*   | Several aspects controlling the camera's position. |

 The camera_properties are specified as a nested JSON, like shown below.
-The property `name` is required.
+The property `name` is required and should match the camera name in Blender.
 The other values are optional and the below example shows their default values if not specified.
 ```json
 {
     "camera_properties": {